arjunharbhajanka/CafeMRP_Main/readme.md

 ###  This was an amazing experience for us.
 We gained a lot of new skills while doing this and it took a lot of brainstorming to get to our final product.
 After we finished writing the code we tried to make our interface more beautiful and simple.

 ### Below is the link to our website.
 This is just a replica of our system and the backend here is not optimized.
-Just select any table number and proceed
+Just select any table number and proceed.
+The website is optimized for phone usage and you might feel there are some visual glitches if you try to access it using a PC
 http://3.23.241.214/

 ## BY - Abhi Sharma, Arjun Harbhajanka and Shivam Bairoliya